Active Student, Member, Personal Work

-Those who wish to have a continuing relationship with Genpo Roshi and to support him and his work may choose to be either an Active Student or Member.
-Active Students are invited to choose one or more of the Three Paths for Study with Genpo Roshi.
-Your tax deductible donation will help sustain Roshi’s efforts and enable Big Mind to make his teachings accessible through the website, DVDs and scholarships.
+Those who wish to have a continuing relationship with Genpo Roshi and to support him and his work may choose to be either an Active Student or Member, or to engage in Personal Work with him.
+Your tax deductible donation will help sustain Roshi’s efforts, serve the Big Mind/Big Heart International Community, and make the teachings more accessible throughout the world.

 As an Active Student you are entitled to:

 - Personal guidance from Roshi